marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-tools-keyboard-shortcuts.md

 | **Enter** | List Select | Selects an element in a drop down list. |
 | **Esc** | List Close | Closes a drop down list. |

+?

 ## Visual Studio Navigation

 Entity Framework also supplies a number of actions that can have custom keyboard shortcuts mapped (no shortcuts are mapped by default).
-To create these custom shortcuts, click on the Tools menu, then Options.
-Under Environment, choose Keyboard.
-Scroll down the list in the middle until you can select the desired command, enter the shortcut in the “Press shortcut keys” text box, and click Assign.
+To create these custom shortcuts, click on the Tools menu, then Options.?
+Under Environment, choose Keyboard.?
+Scroll down the list in the middle until you can select the desired command, enter the shortcut in the ?Press shortcut keys? text box, and click Assign.
 The possible shortcuts are as follows:

 | Shortcut |
 |----------|